SirRacha/Geospatial_Mapping_In_Python/Python function files/README.md

-# Use the Distance Calculator and comment out which distance you want to have run.

-## These files are for createing distance matrices so you can then run the TSP solvers however you wish.
+# These files are for creating distance matrices so you can then run the TSP solvers however you wish.
 There are many methods to do this.
 I only propose a few.

+# Use the Distance Calculator and comment out which distance you want to have run.

 # Make sure to change the file name to represent what type of distance calculation you used.